youngtuotuo/youngtuotuo.github.io/_posts/2024-02-17-learning-from-senpais.md

     Source: [#on shortification of "leaning"](https://twitter.com/karpathy/status/1756380066580455557)

-    > There are a lot of videos on YouTube/TikTok etc. that give the appearance
+    > There are a lot of videos on YouTube/TikTok etc., that give the appearance
     > of education, but if you look closely they are really just entertainment.
     > This is very convenient for everyone involved : the people watching enjoy
     > thinking they are learning (but actually they are just having fun).
 The